moates695/gym_tracker_server/README.md

 - workout planner (whole new shite)
 - exercise comparisons (volume, sets, reps, number of workouts with them)
 - muscle group octagon thing for different measures
+- verified users
+    - just use other apps that have them verified (insta etc)

 ## Assumptions